AlbGmx/Computer-Engineering-University-Assignments/README.md

 ## Overview

-This repository is organized chronologically to reflect my academic progress, with each semester or academic year having its dedicated section.
+This repository is organized by subjects to easily display, each learned subject.
 Inside each section, you will find a variety of materials that demonstrate my academic pursuits.

-## Repository Structure

-- TBD

 ## Contents